After Phase 2 exits, Argentina’s Libertadores 2027 spot is changed | OneFootball

 Article image:After Phase 2 exits, Argentina’s Libertadores 2027 spot is changed

-With the new scheme, Argentina 1 will be the champion of the 2026 Apertura; Argentina 2, the Clausura champion; Argentina 3, the winner of the Copa Argentina; Argentina 4, the first in the Annual Table; Argentina 5, the next best placed; and Argentina 6, the last to qualify via the general table, who will go to the playoff.
+With the new scheme, Argentina 1 will be the champion of the Apertura 2026; Argentina 2, the champion of the Clausura; Argentina 3, the winner of the Copa Argentina; Argentina 4, the first in the Annual Table; Argentina 5, the next best placed; and Argentina 6, the last qualified through the general table, which will go to the playoffs.

-For the 2027 Copa Sudamericana, the top six teams in the Annual Table that have not qualified for the Libertadores and that remain in the division will qualify.
+For the 2027 Copa Sudamericana, the six best teams from the Annual Table that have not entered the Libertadores and maintain their category will qualify.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.